-Where a Member State is required, following the assessment conducted by the Commission under Articles 14 or 15, to revise the en route cost-efficiency targets contained in its draft performance plan, this revision should include, where appropriate, the update of the relevant STATFOR base forecast or of the alternative local forecast underpinning those targets.
+Where a Member State is required, following the assessment conducted by the Commission under Articles 14 or 15 of Commission Implementing Regulation (EU) 2019/317, to revise the en route cost-efficiency targets contained in its draft performance plan, this revision should include, where appropriate, the update of the relevant STATFOR base forecast or of the alternative local forecast underpinning those targets.
+The performance plan revision should however not comprise changes to traffic forecast figures in respect of calendar years which have already ended - those figures should not be retroactively corrected in line with actual traffic numbers.